han97lister/QA_Final_clinic/README.md

 We haven't executed end-to-end tests in this project (with Protractor) we have only executed unit tests with Karma, so testing coverage is not too optimal at present.
 Some dependencies have been removed from our dependencies.sh as we had to manually install them in troubleshooting.
 Automating these dependencies is important for the robustness of future deployments.
+A permanent DNS name as at present automated kubectl commands cause the load balancer IP to change upon deployment.

 ### Expenses